Many people keep backyard chickens. In fact, many cities now allow a certain number of chickens within city limits even!

 If you have a garden (or even just a few plants), you probably go to the store and buy compost.
 Well, you are in luck because chickens will provide you with a ton of high quality compost.

-You can just keep the debris cleaned out of their coop and build a compost pile with it.
+You can just keep the debris cleaned out of their coop and build a compost pile with it which is just one great way to use everything on your homestead.
 Feel free to throw in all the egg shells too 🙂

 An additional benefit is other people may also want to use some of this compost in their gardens.
 Depending on the size of your compost pile, you may be able to make some side money selling it to your neighbors.

-Here are some other ways to make some money as a homesteader.
+Here are some other ways to make money homesteading.

 4. Tick eating